Are you an NRI who is making most of your investments during your short visits to India?

 Another macroeconomic risk relating to India is political or economic instability.
-An increase in fiscal deficit or current account deficit can be important macroeconomic risk for the economy.
+An increase in the fiscal deficit or current account deficit can be an important macroeconomic risk for the economy.

 9) Having Adequate Funds for Retirement

-The financial planner must be able to help you with your customised customized retirement plan as an NRI.
+The financial planner must be able to help you with your customized customized retirement plan as an NRI.

 The financial planner should be able to guide you through the process of